alphagov/notifications-python-client/README.md

                          "id": 1 # template id # required
                          "uri": "/template/{id}/{version}", # required
                      },
+          "body": "Body of the notification",
-         "created_at": "created at", # required
+          "subject: "Subject of an email notification of None if an sms message" "created_at": "created at", # required
           "sent_at": " sent to provider at", # optional
-    },
+          "completed_at:" "date the notification is delivered or failed" # optional },
     …
   ],
   "links": {